puddleofcode/site/cms/tils/2020-03-23-back-to-previous-git-branch.md

 author: Michał Kalbarczyk
 author_image: ../images/authors/michal.png
 ---
-Right after dealing master you can easily back to your branch with:
+Right after dealing with master you can easily back to your previous branch with:

 ```bash
 $ git checkout master